About Women's Health Research at Yale

 Closing the knowledge gap

 It wasn’t until 1993 that the United States passed a law requiring the inclusion of women in clinical studies supported by grants from the National Institutes of Health (NIH), the world’s largest single funder of biomedical research.
-It wasn’t until 2016 that the NIH required the inclusion of female tissues and cells in laboratory studies.
+It wasn’t until 2016 that the NIH required the inclusion of female and male vertebrate animals in laboratory studies.

 This historical lack of women as subjects in medical research created a gap in knowledge.
 We pioneer the effort to narrow this gap through our key initiatives.